<< Yesterday

 1937 Tigers' first baseman Hank Greenberg becomes the first to hit a homer into the center field bleachers at Yankee Stadium.
 The area will become known as 'the black' when seats are covered in a dark color to serve as a batting eye.

 1939 Elmer Gedeon, a September call-up, collects all three major league hits of his five-game career in the Senators' 10-9 victory over the Indians at Griffith Stadium.
-The Washington starting center fielder becomes the first of two major leaguers killed in World War II when the enemy shot down his plane over France in 1944.
+The Washington starting center fielder will become the first of two major leaguers killed in World War II when the enemy shot down his plane over France in 1944.

 1949 With their 77th victory of the year, a 4-3 win in St. Louis, the Phillies will not have a losing season for the first time since 1932.
 The Pirates, who haven't won more than they've lost since 1993, surpass Philadelphia's 16-year record skid of playing under .500 in 2009.